hamburgcodingschool/course-node-js/README.md

 Express.js
 - explain: what is it? why do we need it?
 - deliver a first website (hello world)
+- migrate our application to be delivered by node/express

+Homework:
+- install MongoDB

 ## Session 2

+Database
+- Mongo DB
+- Task: set up Mongo DB

+Task:
+- migrate database from Firebase to local DB

 ## Session 3